Zukki42/Zukki42/README.md

 ## Hi there 👋

-# 👋 Hey, I’m Zukki
+# 👋 Hey, I’m Zukki / Eddie!

 Welcome to my digital workspace — hell where somehow my code does actually compile. 😄
 I’m a **42 student** focused on low-level programming, optimization, and building projects that actually *work* (most of the time).